eoinkelly/notes/go/go.md

     * stacks are small, "segmented", sized on demand
         * segmented??
     * goroutines are muxed by demand onto real threads
-    * the ideas is that "one thread per connection" in servers does not scale well as the kernel can only support so many threads
+    * the idea is that "one thread per connection" in servers does not scale well as the kernel can only support so many threads
     * goroutines use channels to communicate
     * channel